 FATCA affects the finances of expats in just about every country.

-Here are some answers to frequently asked question about FATCA and US expats.
+Here are some answers to the frequently asked questions about FATCA and US expats.

 FATCA is the Foreign Account Tax Compliance Act.